EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 2.md

 “I think they taste better as stars.”
 I placed the knife down.

-“Hmm”, she pondered my statement.
+“Hmm.”
+She pondered my statement.
 “Come here\!”

 A full on hugging attack.